Hoverbear/rust-education-paper/paper.md

 ```

 # Results and `try!()`

+When working with traditional languages such as C and C++ it can often be difficult to answer the question "Can this function fail?"
+Checked exceptions can help, but often APIs are inconsistent, and checks for failure can be forgotten. (@deviant) Some static analysis techniques can be used to determine possible missed failure checks, such has detecting invokations that do check for error.
+Having failure information included in the function's return and requiring to to be explicitly checked may be a more robust solution over heuristics though.

 The `Result<T, E>` enum exists as either `Ok(T)` or `Err(E)` conveys the result of something which may fail with an error.
 Overall this type feels like an `Option<T>` as above, and is interacted with in largely the same way except that the `Err(E)` variant contains an error type which details information about the error.
 Using Rust's `match` expression the user can act on various error conditions or success.